-Critical (CR) Conditions, practices or processes that adversely affect the rights, safety or wellbeing of the subjects and/or the quality and integrity of data.
+Critical (CR) Definition Conditions, practices or processes that adversely affect the rights, safety or wellbeing of the subjects and/or the quality and integrity of data.
 Critical observations are considered totally unacceptable.
 Possible consequences Rejection of data and/or legal action required.
 Remark Observation classified as critical may include a pattern of deviations classified as major, bad quality of the data and/or absence of source documents.
 Manipulation and intentional misrepresentation of data belong to this group.
-Major (MA) Definition Conditions, practices or processes that might adversely affect the rights, safety or wellbeing of the subjects and/or the quality and integrity of data.
-Major observations are serious deficiencies and are direct violations of GCP principles.
+Major (MA) Definition Conditions, practices or processes that may adversely affect the rights, satisfies wellbeing of the subjects and/or the quality and integrity of data.
+Major observations are serious deficiencies and are direct violations of principles.
 Possible consequences Data may be rejected and/or legal action required.
-Remark • Observations classified as major, may include a pattern of deviations and/or numerous minor observations.
-Minor (MI) / Other Definition • Conditions, practices or processes that would not be expected to adversely affect the rights, safety or wellbeing of the subjects and/or the quality and integrity of data.
-Possible consequences Observations classified as minor, indicate the need for improvement of conditions, practices and processes.
-Remark Many minor observations might indicate a bad quality and the sum might be equal to a majorfinding with its consequences.
+Remark Observations classified as major, may include a pattern of deviations and/or numerous minor observations.
+Minor (MI) / Other Definition Conditions, practices or processes that would not be expected to adversely affect the rights, safety or wellbeing of the subjects and/or the quality and integrity of data.
+Minor observations are undocumented departure from GCP principles.
+Observations classified as minor, indicate the need for improvement of Possible conditions, practices and processes. consequences Remark Many minor observations might indicate a bad quality and the sum might be equal to a major finding with its consequences.
 Comments The observations might lead to suggestions on how to improve quality or reduce the potential for a deviation to occur in the future.
 Responsibility for the finding The responsibility for addressing the finding will be stated.
 This could be Sponsor/CROs, Principal Investigator, IRB/IEC/ERC etc.